an-erd/spBox/spBox/README.md

 - menu idle screen
 - WLAN honeypot ;-)
 - OTA progress bar/screen, and implement other OTA method
+- PIN Code Abfrage hinzufügen

 done - get Umlaute working
-done - compass functions and draw routine
+done - compass functions and draw routine done - get NTP working, in particular check, that the time is fetched in the background, seems to be ok.

 ___________________________________________________________
 Power saving